axibase/atsd-use-cases/tutorials/workshop/performance.md

 Rule Engine | `joda.time`
 Forecasts | `SimpleDateFormat`
 CSV Parser | `SimpleDateFormat`
-UI | `SimpleDateFormat`
+User Interface | `SimpleDateFormat`

-The formatters support different patterns, hence all of them need to be documented and the difference should be emphasized.
+Each formatter supports different patterns, hence all of them need to be documented with the differences among them emphasized.

-## New at the Zoo: ATSD DatetimeProcessor
+## New at the Zoo: ATSD `DatetimeProcessor`

-Introducing of yet-another-date-formatter is dictated by the will to improve maintainability by reducing number of supported libraries, date patterns, documentation notes.
+The introduction of yet-another-date-formatter is dictated by the desire to improve maintainability by reducing the number of supported libraries, date patterns, documentation notes.
 After analyzing common use cases, the following API was created.

 ```java